JH321/gravitysim/README.md

 Intro:

+For anybody who stumbled upon this and is thinking of creating their own n-body sim in Python and Pygame, I highly recommend looking into different modules more suited for accurate simulations or a different language altogether.
+After creating this attempt, my biggest regret is spending my time to create this in Python.
+I believe Python is too slow for this endeavor and I should have done more research before committing to Python.

-This is my own personal attempt at creating a n-body simulation.
+This is my own personal attempt at creating a crude n-body simulation.
 It was created using Python and the Pygame module.
 The Pygame module was convenient for graphically displaying the n-body simulation.

 The Barnes Hut algorithm was implemented by myself.
 However, it has significant issues that I am unable to figure out or fix.
 More details in the issues section.